heliotropium72/traffic_sign_classifier/README.md

 | .01				    | Slippery Road      							|

-For the second image ...
+For the other 14 images, see the following print output:

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 was not done yet

+![alt text][softmax]

 ### Appendix: Calculation of model parameters
 The dimensions of every layer can be caluclated according to the following equations: